Enshittification: History and definition

-In October 2025, Doctorow released a book titled Enshittification: Why Everything Suddenly Got Worse and What To Do About It.
+In October 2025, Doctorow released a book titled Enshittification: Why Everything Suddenly Got Worse and What to Do About It.

+The use of the word has evolved from Doctorow's tech-platform definition to cover many disimproving facilities, from the degradation of public services to climate-crisis-related chaos events.
+Doctorow is quite happy with this evolution of the word, saying, "I'm not frustrated by that at all.
+I think it's glorious," and noted that English and Yiddish, which he describes as his "first two languages," have vocabularies in which meanings can change without language academy supervision.

-Reception and impact
+Reception

-Doctorow's concept has been cited by various scholars and journalists as a framework for understanding the decline in quality of online platforms.
-Discussions about enshittification have appeared in numerous media outlets, including analyses of how tech giants like Facebook, Google, and Amazon have shifted their business models to prioritize profits at the expense of user experience.
+"Enshittification" has been cited by various scholars and journalists as a framework for understanding the decline in quality of online platforms.
+Discussions about the term have appeared in numerous media outlets, including analyses of how tech giants like Facebook, Google, and Amazon have shifted their business models to prioritise profits at the expense of user experience.
 This phenomenon has sparked debates about the need for regulatory interventions and alternative models to ensure the integrity and quality of digital platforms.

 The American Dialect Society selected enshittification as its 2023 word of the year.

 The Macquarie Dictionary named enshittification as its 2024 word of the year, selected by both the committee's and people's choice votes for only the third time since the inaugural event in 2006.

-In some cases, public backlash can lead to a reversal of enshittification processes.
-On March 25th, 2025, after significant backlash to their Digital Rights Management policies, Universal Audio loosened its iLok DRM policies.
-UA removed the need for always-on connectivity and shifted to machine-based or USB dongle-based authorization.
-Furthermore, they allowed one key to authorize up to three instances of software, up from two.
-Users praised this change, commenting that they were "Glad to see UA is listening."

-Henry Farrell applied the concept to US power in general: military hardware, the US dollar, and satellite constellations.
+Broadening of the term

+Following the term's popularisation, its usage broadened beyond Doctorow's original definition.
+The New York Times observed in 2025 that the meaning had "expanded to encompass a general vibe", with the idea applied to subjects ranging from video games and television to American democracy.
+Doctorow has said the word "achieved escape velocity", and in his 2025 book wrote that he was "giving you explicit permission to use this word in a loose sense".
+In Australia, commentary following the Macquarie Dictionary award applied the term outside the platform context to targets including supermarket self-checkouts, free-to-air television and the airline Qantas.